Soichit/info495/README.md

 3. Express: web framework used alongside Node.js
 4. Body parser: parses incoming request bodies in a middleware before your handlers
 5. Nodemon: detects any files changes and automatically restarts your node application.
-6. Allow-Control-Allow-Origin: allows JavaScript on a web page to make XMLHttpRequests to another domain so you can have the front-end and back-end both running on your local server on different ports.
+6. Allow-Control-Allow-Origin: Chrome browser extension allows JavaScript on a web page to make XMLHttpRequests to another domain so you can have the front-end and back-end both running on your local server on different ports.

 <br />
 <br />